-Lock your bike at the nearby rack and wander through the salt caves, following the red arrows, crawling through the narrowed corridors and up edgy rockface.
-It is a quick walk, crawl and climb through, being completely on our own was somewhat an eerie bonus.
+Lock your bike at the nearby rack and wander through the salt caves, following the red arrows, crawling through the narrowed corridors and up the edgy rockface.
+It is a quick walk, crawl and climb through, being completely on our own was somewhat of an eerie bonus.

 Another 20 minutes or so is the Duna Mayora.
-Again, strap the bike to the nearby benches and follow the path to wander at some incredible views of picture perfect, smooth sand dunes, Vienetta-like (yes, the icecream) mountain ranges and salt capped landscapes, the trail will bring you to the very top, then the very edge and right back down again.
+Again, strap the bike to the nearby benches and follow the path to wander at some incredible views of picture-perfect, smooth sand dunes, Vienetta-like (yes, the ice cream) mountain ranges and salt-capped landscapes, the trail will bring you to the very top, then the very edge and right back down again.
 You will spend at least 40 minutes hiking up and back.

 Jumping back on the bike, follow the road to find more miradors (offering the same views) and onwards to Mina Victoria, a small and intriguing mine.
-There is another mine before the exit which we think was called Mina Cristina, Next to the three large self standing rocks known as the ‘Tres Marias’.
+There is another mine before the exit which we think was called Mina Cristina, Next to the three large self-standing rocks known as the ‘Tres Marias’.
 If you have the time, visit at least one of them.

-As the day, thankfully, drags on, the sun floats higher so be sun safe and drink plenty of water.
+As the day, thankfully, drags on, the sun floats higher so be sun-safe and drink plenty of water.
 The roads are touch and go, some smooth with fun hills to fly down and others filled with loose gravel sure to hurt the bum.
 Or in our case, the barse, the part between your arse and balls.
 Farce, for women.

-If you’re not too cycle savvy, we definitely recommend giving yourself at least an hour and a half to return back to San Pedro de Atacama.
+If you’re not too cycling savvy, we definitely recommend giving yourself at least an hour and a half to return back to San Pedro de Atacama.
 We continued on until the Valley de la Luna road turned into the B 241 highway that passes the Valley de la Marta and Valle de la Muerte.

-Be warned, if you are at all tired after cycling through the Luna, you will hate the two wheel jaunt back into town.
+Be warned, if you are at all tired after cycling through the Luna, you will hate the two-wheel jaunt back into town.
 Along the B241 that is.
-From the exit, it is a good 40 minute cycle just to reach the nearby highway, a very bumpy and uncomfortable ride.
+From the exit, it is a good 40-minute cycle just to reach the nearby highway, a very bumpy and uncomfortable ride.
 And once you reach it, it is a further 13km (doesn’t sound too bad) to the San Pedro Plaza.

 Originally, this was fine until we realised the first 5km or so is sneakily uphill.
-Totally doable, as we did eventually make it despite the cursing, many stops and the fact we had to push our bikes instead of cycle.
+Totally doable, as we did eventually make it despite the cursing, many stops and the fact we had to push our bikes instead of cycling.
 With the hard part over, feeling slightly winded due to swallowing too much air during our panting, the final few KM is a thrilling “weeeeeee” all the way down.
 I was hitting incredible speeds while Katie, a little too scared due to the fast passing traffic, kept my hand on the back brake and ungracefully skidded my way to meet him.

 Due to the insane price tags attached to San Pedro de Atacama, this was the only attraction we managed to visit but left feeling extremely content with our ride with nature.

 If you have what it takes, and have rented the bike for the full day, take off as early as you can; visit the Luna and then take the road we did home.
-That way you could also fit in the Valle de la Muerte, however we don’t think you’ll make it before gates open, meaning you will need to pay the 3,000CP (€4.30) entry fee.
+That way you could also fit in the Valle de la Muerte, however, we don’t think you’ll make it before the gates open, meaning you will need to pay the 3,000CP (€4.30) entry fee.

-Alternatively, if you have a flashlight handy, try get to one of the Valleys for sunrise, we imagine it would be stellar viewing.
+Alternatively, if you have a flashlight handy, try to get to one of the Valleys for sunrise, we imagine it would be stellar viewing.

 Let it be known that 6 hours is possible to travel to and visit the Luna including all its attractions, and then cycle home the “long way” once you keep an eye on the time.
 It may feel rushed, and you might want to explore more but you can always return or rent the bikes for longer at a higher price.